Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/Multirow and other functions/Multirow tabs/Readme.md

 <p>You can have multi-row tabs using any of these javascript files.</p>
 <p>There are 2 versions, one that creates infinite rows of bars as you keep opening tabs, and another that shows a max number of rows that you can specify before showing a scrollbar to show the rest of rows.</p>

-<p>You need to place <b>userchrome.xml</b> (If you already have one from this repository, you don't need to change it) on your <a href="https://github.com/Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/tree/master/Tooltips%2C%20Scrollbars%20%26%20Multirow%20tabs#the-chrome-folder">chrome folder</a> along with any of these files for them to work, along with it's binding rule on <b>userchrome.css</b>, which is already added in any of the userchrome versions of this repository.
-If you don't want to use any of the userchrome.css files from this repository, all you need to do is create your own with this code:</p>
+<p>You need to place <b>userchrome.xml</b> (If you already have one from this repository, you don't need to change it) on your <a href="https://github.com/Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/tree/master/Multirow%20and%20other%20functions#the-chrome-folder">chrome folder</a> along with any of these files for them to work, along with it's binding rule on <code>userchrome.css</code>, which is already added in any of the userchrome versions of this repository.
+If you don't want to use any of the <code>userchrome.css</code> files from this repository, all you need to do is create your own with this code:</p>

 <pre>
 /* DO NOT DELETE THIS LINE */